 - When your database is removed, and you need to export it again.

-- When your EDB file is corrupt, you want to take a manual backup of mailboxes; that time user needs to know the location of EDB files.
+- When your EDB file is corrupt, you want to take a manual backup of mailboxes; at that time, the user needs to know the location of the EDB files.

 - Sometimes, the mailbox database deletes from the record, and data gets leaked, so in that situation the user needs again to locate it.